SASC logo SASC logo SASC logo

 In addition - opposing coaches, parents and players should congratulate each other after the game and a "thank you" offered to the referees.

-This table shows the US Soccer Game Format being played by each birth-year group for both the Fall 2022 and Spring 2023 seasons.
+This table shows the US Soccer Game Format being played by each birth-year group.

 Referees